Soccer players union promises to defend Olympic protesters

 The IOC says political neutrality is key to keeping the Olympics a place where athletes worldwide can compete together in peace.

-Athletes are allowed to express political opinions in Olympic venue interviews and social media accounts.
+Political opinions can be expressed in Olympic venue interviews and on social media accounts, according to the new guidelines drafted after consultation by the IOC athletes’ commission.

-The Tokyo Games soccer tournaments are a 16-team event for men and 12 for women.
+The Tokyo Games soccer tournaments are a 16-team event for men and 12 for women .
 They kick off on July 22, two days before the opening ceremony, and end on Aug.
 8.

 The United States will be the women’s favorite if the team advances from a regional qualifying tournament.
 The team’s co-captain in qualifying is Megan Rapinoe, who has taken a strong stand speaking out on social issues.

-“If the IOC decides to discipline players on this occasion, we will certainly stand by them to defend them,” Baer-Hoffman said.
+“If the IOC decides to discipline players on this occasion, we will certainly stand by them to defend them,” Baer-Hoffmann said.

+Not all of the more than 10,000 athletes in Tokyo, competing in 33 sports, have the same collective protection as soccer players.

+“There is a danger you will have two classes of athletes at the Olympics,” said Brendan Schwab, executive director of the World Players Association, citing those who either have or lack resources to defend themselves.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports

-Note: This story has been corrected to show the name of the FIFPro general secretary is Jonas Baer-Hoffmann, not Baer-Hoffman.